 Meredith was also involved in many activities at Wye River.
 She was the Student Chair of the Two Rivers Bike Ride (a major fundraising event for the school).
 She was elected to the National Honor Society her junior year.
 She always had a key role in the annual school play.
 And she played soccer, field sports, and participated in Martial Arts.

-Now a sophomore at Fairmont University, Meredith is majoring in Graphic Technology and she is enjoying her classes.
+Now a student at Fairmont University, Meredith is majoring in Graphic Technology and she is enjoying her classes.
 Meredith is again involved in many school activities.
 She is a member of the Chi-Alpha group that does a great deal of volunteer work including feeding the hungry.
 She is keeping in shape by playing in the Rugby Club.
 In her free time, she loves to draw or paint or simply get together with friends for dinner and movies.

 When asked what advice she would like to share with Wye River students, she explained, “Don’t be afraid to use what you have learned at Wye River, because certain techniques may take a little longer or look different to others.
-If your find something that works for you - use it and stick to it!”
+If you find something that works for you - use it and stick to it!”